avatao/avatao-blog/_posts/2016-7-14-Hello-World.md

 title: Hello world from avatao!
 ---

 This is the first blog post of the avatao team.
-Stay tunned, will be back ;)
+Stay tuned, will be back ;)

 -- the avatao team